Need a Fence in Eupora? We've Got You Covered

 Field Fence

-Just outside Eupora's city limits, Webster County properties shift to acreage - pasture edges, woods lines, and hunting land - where field fence paired with wood brace assemblies at corners is the practical perimeter choice for uneven ground and long tension runs through timber-country terrain.
+If your place is just outside the city limits on Webster County acreage - pasture edges, woods lines, or hunting land - field fence paired with wood brace assemblies at the corners is the practical perimeter for you, holding tension across uneven ground and long runs through timber-country terrain.

 Swing Gate

-From driveway entrances off rural county roads to equipment pads and backyard access points in town, swing gates are the most common gate request in Eupora because they work with standard post spacing and are straightforward to repair when hinge wear or clay-soil movement causes sag.
+If you need an entrance - a driveway off a rural county road, an equipment pad, or a backyard access point in town - a swing gate is usually the easy call.
+It's the most common gate we build in Eupora because it works with standard post spacing and is straightforward to repair if hinge wear or clay-soil movement ever causes sag.

-Around Eupora, long fence lines often cross rolling slopes and mixed loamy and clayey soils typical of northeast Mississippi's Upper Coastal Plain soil resource areas, so we plan for drainage and grade changes rather than forcing perfectly level panel runs.
-Inside city limits, the Eupora zoning ordinance allows fences up to 10 feet in the side and rear envelope - from the front plane of the main building rearward - but restricts fully enclosed fences in the front-yard zone, which directly affects how we design front-to-back privacy transitions on corner and frontage lots.
-On brace posts and gate posts, we typically augment standard post embedment with deeper augering and concrete on load points to keep lines straight through wet seasons and storm winds, especially on exposed runs outside town.
+Around Eupora your fence lines often cross rolling slopes and the mixed loamy and clayey soils typical of northeast Mississippi's Upper Coastal Plain soil resource areas.
+Here's what that means for you: we plan for drainage and grade changes instead of forcing perfectly level panel runs, so the fence follows your land and water doesn't work against it.
+Inside city limits, the Eupora zoning ordinance allows fences up to 10 feet in the side and rear envelope - from the front plane of the main building rearward - but restricts fully enclosed fences in the front-yard zone, which shapes how we design your front-to-back privacy transition on corner and frontage lots.
+On brace and gate posts, we go deeper with the auger and add concrete at the load points to keep your lines straight through wet seasons and storm winds, especially on the exposed runs outside town.

-• City of Eupora requires a permit to construct or substantially replace any fence, with application requirements in Section 4.5 of the zoning ordinance.
+- The City of Eupora requires a permit to build or substantially replace any fence (application requirements in Section 4.5 of the zoning ordinance), and we'll get that squared away for you before we start.

-• Eupora allows fences up to 10 feet in height in the side and rear envelope and restricts materials to wood, masonry, or open metal; barbed wire and electrically charged fencing are prohibited except where otherwise permitted.
+- The city allows fences up to 10 feet in the side and rear envelope and limits materials to wood, masonry, or open metal (no barbed wire or electrically charged fencing except where permitted), and the fee schedule lists fences under accessory structures at a flat $50 residential permit fee - we'll build to spec.

 Frequently Asked Questions About Fences in Eupora, MS